hackclub/forge/README.md

 The Forge YSWS Project can be considered 4 major sections:

 * Forge Printer - the cantilevered 3D Printer
-* Forge Editor - the OpenSCAD-based online modeling software and slicer designed for the Forge Printer
 * Forge Mainboard - the custom-engineered control board powered by a STM32F405 and TMC2209s.
 Also includes the interface board
 * Forge Firmware - The custom-engineered firmware that powers the Forge Mainboard